kirarpit/connect4/README.md

 ## How it works
 In general how the code works is you take 2 player objects, 1 environment object and run the environment.
 Player objects come with their default brains which are essentially the underlying algorithms.
 However, you can make a custom brain object and assign it to a player which will override its default brain.
 See and run examples for more info.
 Note: The working directory should be set as the src folder of this repo.

+## How to run
+- Set the src folder of this repository as the working directory.

+  `export PYTHONPATH=$PYTHONPATH:src`
+- Run one of the examples.
+For example, DDQN Tic Tac Toe player against minimax.

+  `python3 examples/T3-DDQNvsMinimax.py`

 ## Implemented Algorithms
 Two main classes of Reinforcement Learning i.e. Q-Network and Policy Gradient, plus fairly new self learning algorithm described in AlphaGo Zero paper.
 - Deep Q-Network(DQN), just like described in "Playing Atari" papers with Prioritised Experience Replay, reward and error clipping, and a separate target network aka Double DQN.
 By changing the neural net architecture, even Duelling DQN can also be made.
 For more information on DQNs, I suggest this amazing [series](https://jaromiru.com/) of blog posts.
 A few code snippets were directly taken from there.